Slowika/al-folio/_pages/varia.md

 #### Community service

++ **Representant of the PhD students** @[Equality and Diversity Committee at the Department of Computer Science and Technology, University of Cambridge](https://www.cl.cam.ac.uk/local/committees/athena-swan/)
 + **Representant of the AI group at the Department of Computer Science and Technology, University of Cambridge** @[Graduate Students' Forum](https://www.cst.cam.ac.uk/local/phd/gradforum)
 + **Vice-president** @[Jagiellonian Robotics Association](https://www.facebook.com/nkrsiuj/)